cvs-health/testilo/README.md

 When a user invokes `summarize` in this example, the `call` module:
 - gets all the reports in the `scored` subdirectory of the `REPORTDIR` directory, or (if the third argument is present) all those whose file names begin with `2411`.
+- creates a summary of each report.
+- combines the summaries into an array.
+- creates an object containing three properties: an ID, a description (here `'divisions'`), and the array of summaries.
-- writes the summary, with `divisions` as its description, in JSON format to the `summarized` subdirectory of the `REPORTDIR` directory.
+- writes the object in JSON format to the `summarized` subdirectory of the `REPORTDIR` directory, using the ID as the base of the file name.

 ### Track